yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 ## How to install the alpine in a single disk partition by doing disk partition copy and fix the boot menu?
-1. copy your old alpine system partition as a iso file, especially make sure the `/boot` folder has files: `vmlinuxz-grsec` and `initramfs-grsec`. `dd if=/dev/sdb2 of=xx.iso`. (also do `chown -R root /` to make all files in that partition belongs to root permission)
+1. copy your old alpine system partition as a iso file, here my version is `./disk_data/`, especially make sure the `/boot` folder has files: `vmlinuxz-grsec` and `initramfs-grsec`. `dd if=/dev/sdb2 of=xx.iso`. (also do `chown -R root /` to make all files in that partition belongs to root permission)
 2. use dd to copy that disk partiton to your new computer partition, a ext4 would be fine. `dd if=xx.iso of=/dev/sdb2`
 3. i am using `lubuntu16_i386` system to work as a PE system, all you have to do is install lubuntu16_i386 to another partition of your disk.
 It will generate a not working version of grub boot menu for you, you can see "unknown linux distrubution" when you boot your computer. you need to fix it later.
 4. boot into lubuntu16, `sudo su`, `vim /etc/grub.d/40_custom`, add following to the bottom: